voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As you progress through the course, you'll continue to explore advanced techniques, real-world scenarios, and best practices where PowerShell and the "Environment" class can play a pivotal role in system administration, automation, and configuration tasks.

-### Lesson 6: Working with File System Paths 📂
+### Lesson 6: Working with File System Paths

 #### Handling file paths and directories with the "Environment" class: Explore how the "Environment" class facilitates working with file paths, including combining paths, resolving absolute paths, and checking file existence

-Welcome to the ninth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll explore how you can leverage the "Environment" class to effectively handle file paths and directories.
 You'll learn about combining paths, resolving absolute paths, and checking for file existence.

 ##### Working with File Paths